-The third country resettlement programme is continuing successfully with strong cooperation among the Government of Nepal (GON), the resettlement countries, International Organization for Migration (IOM) and UNHCR.
-Since the start of the resettlement programme in late 2007 to date, 78,382 individuals have departed for their new homes.
-The United States has accepted the largest number 66,134 followed by Canada 5,376, Australia 4,190, New Zealand 747, Denmark 746, Norway 546, the Netherlands 326, and the United Kingdom 317.
+The third country resettlement programme is continuing successfully with strong cooperation between the Government of Nepal (GoN), resettlement countries, the International Organization for Migration (IOM) and UNHCR.
+Since the start of the resettlement programme in late 2007, more than 104,000 individuals have departed for their new homes.
+The United States has accepted the largest number: 88,299, followed by Canada 6,712, Australia 5,861, New Zealand 1,009, Denmark 875, Norway 566, the United Kingdom 358, and the Netherlands 329.

-UNHCR facilitates the safe transit of Tibetan new arrivals through Nepal to India and ensures that their protection and material needs are addressed while in Nepal.
-With respect to the estimated 15,000 Tibetans refugees in Nepal their access to rights is limited and many lack access to documentation.
-UNHCR continues to advocate with the authorities at all levels for the issuance of documentation for this group of long-staying Tibetans in Nepal.
+With respect to the estimated 15,000 Tibetan refugees in Nepal, many lack access to documentation.
+UNHCR continues to advocate with the authorities for the issuance of documentation for long-staying Tibetan refugees in Nepal.

 People without access to citizenship certificates

 UNHCR works with national partners to support legal awareness and activities to enable marginalized groups to acquire citizenship certificates.
 Working together with UN and national partners, UNHCR also supports advocacy and awareness raising campaigns on citizenship and registration of birth, death, marriage and divorce, carried out by civil society.

 NGOs: Association of Medical Doctors of Asia (AMDA Nepal); CARITAS Nepal; Lutheran World Federation (LWF); Nepal Bar Association; Trans-cultural Psychosocial Organisation (TPO Nepal); Forum for Women, Law and Development

 Others: UNV; UNOPS